Faithesther20/Multivendor_Eccommerce_Store/README.md

 🚀 Vendoris – Multi-Vendor E-Commerce Marketplace

-Vendoris is a full-stack multi-vendor e-commerce marketplace built with Laravel, React (TypeScript), Inertia.js, TailwindCSS, DaisyUI, FilamentPHP, and Stripe for secure online payments.
+Vendoris is a full-stack multi-vendor e-commerce marketplace built with Laravel, Inertia.js, React (TypeScript), TailwindCSS, DaisyUI, FilamentPHP, and Stripe for secure online payments.

-This project demonstrates my ability to design and develop modern, scalable full-stack applications from backend to frontend.
+This project demonstrates my ability to design and develop modern, scalable full-stack applications where Laravel + Inertia.js power server-driven pages with the reactivity of a single-page app.

 ✨ Features